friflo/Friflo.Json.Fliox/Engine/README.md

 It is often used in the Gaming industry - e.g. Minecraft - and used for high performant data processing.
 An ECS provide two strengths:

-1. It enables writing highly decoupled code.
+1. It enables writing *highly decoupled code*.
 Data is stored in components added to objects (**Entities**) at runtime.
-   It accomplish this by dividing implementation in pure data structures (**Components**) and code (**Systems**) to process them.
+   Code decoupling is accomplished by dividing implementation in pure data structures (**Components**) and code (**Systems**) to process them.

-2. It enables high performant system execution as components are stored in continuous memory to leverage CPU caches L1, L2 & L3.
+2. It enables *high performant system execution* as components are stored in continuous memory to leverage CPU caches L1, L2 & L3.
-   It improves CPU branch prediction by minimizing conditional branches in tight loops.
+   It improves CPU branch prediction by minimizing conditional branches when processing component in tight loops.

 <br/>